Electronic lien and title: Benefits of ELT for jurisdictions

-Benefits of ELT for lienholder
+Benefits of ELT for the lienholder

 ELT offers a potential staff reduction in areas associated with filing, retrieval and mailing of certificates and a reduction of storage space needed for filing and storing paper certificates of title.
 There is increased ease of processing for dealer transactions.
 It may offer a reduction in title-related fraud.

 Drawbacks

-A drawback of ELT is that a holder cannot convert ELT to paper same-day in majority of ELT states; some states do offer option expedited printing options.
+A drawback of ELT is that a holder cannot convert ELT to paper on a same-day basis in the majority of ELT states.
+Some states do offer an option for expedited printing.
 For example, in Ohio, a vehicle owner who wishes to sell a car that has an ELT must first have the lien released by paying the lienholder the remaining amount owed on the lien.
-The lienholder then releases their lien electronically which allows the customer to pick up the title directly from the OH DMV the following business day.
+The lienholder then releases their lien electronically which allows the customer to pick up the title directly from the Ohio BMV on the following business day.
 Some states may take up to three months for a paper title to be produced after an electronic lien release, though this is uncommon.